-- Initially travels in a superoanterior direction.
+- Initially it travels in a superoanterior direction.

-- Turns slightly to move superoposterior.
+- In then turns slightly to move superoposteriorly.

-- Ends in an inferoanterior direction.
+- It ends by running in an inferoanterior direction.

-The external acoustic meatus ends at the tympanic membrane.
-The tympanic membrane has a double layered structure, covered with skin on the outside and a mucus membrane on the inside.
-At the core of the membrane is connective tissue.
-It is connected to the surrounding temporal bone by a fibrocartilaginous ring.
+The tympanic membrane lies at the distal end of the external acoustic meatus.
+It is a connective tissue structure, covered with skin on the outside and a mucous membrane on the inside.
+The membrane is connected to the surrounding temporal bone by a fibrocartilaginous ring.

 Clinical Relevance: Perforation of the Tympanic Membrane